johannesugb/johannesugb.github.io/_posts/2021-06-17-why-do-opengl-proj-matrices-fail-in-vulkan.md

 {: .center}
 [![All coordinate transformations in OpenGL](/assets/images/opengl-matrix-adventures-total.gif)](/assets/images/opengl-matrix-adventures-total.gif)

 _Figure 7:_ The total chain of OpenGL's coordinate transformation madness combined into one animation.
+At the end of the animation, a camera view frustum indicates which part of the scene gets rendered into the framebuffer.

 Vulkan's approach is much cleaner, and everything can just stay in right-handed coordinate systems throughout the entire graphics pipeline without any painful handedness-changing transformations.
 The only "downside" (if it could even be labeled as such) might be that a framebuffer space with its y-axis pointing down could be more confusing to some.
 However, taking Vulkan's NDC space into account (as shown in Figure 5), I think it just is the natural choice and makes sense, totally.